Taking blood pressure medication

-Make a list of all of your medicines
+Make a list of all of your medications

-The goals of blood pressure medicine are to lower your blood pressure back to normal levels, to be easy to take, and to have few side effects, or none at all.
+The goals of blood pressure medication are to lower your blood pressure back to normal levels, to be easy to take, and to have few side effects, or none at all.

 Your doctor will know about medication already prescribed for other conditions, but will also need to know about over-the-counter products used, including 'natural' or herbal remedies.